pgalbavy/geneos/cmd/geneos/README.md

 ### Download the binary

-You can download a pre-built binary version (for Linux on amd64 only):
+You can download a pre-built binary version (for Linux on amd64 only) from [this link](https://github.com/pgalbavy/geneos/releases/latest/download/geneos) or like this:

 ```bash
 curl -OL https://github.com/pgalbavy/geneos/releases/latest/download/geneos